 We do not Accept:

 - Walmart brand clothing items.
 These brands (Faded Glory, Wonder Kids, Circto, etc) have very low re-sale value and are not highly shopped at our events.
 (Exceptions would be nicer, new with tag, items like Holiday dresses.)

 - Our Spring Event does not accept: Items with heavier fabrics like flannel, fleece, wool or corduroy.

-- Out dated items - more than 5 years old, for all categories - clothing, home decor, shoes, etc.
+- Worn, pilled, or Out-dated items - more than 5 years old, for all categories - clothing, home decor, shoes, etc.

-- Adult Clothing – other than fashionista -
+- Adult Clothing – other than fashionista brands

 - Underwear (including boxers and bras) not in unopened original packaging

 - Items that are dirty, smell of smoke, with stains or tears, missing buttons, broken zippers